openebs-archive/openebs-docs/docs/aws.md

    Finally configure your cluster with: kops update cluster ranjith.k8s.local --yes

-7. Change your instance image type and no. of machines by executing corresponding commands.
+7. Change your instance image type and number of machines by executing corresponding commands.
 The exact command needed for your cluster will be shown at the end of the previous step command.
 The following shows some example.

    **Example:**